Ensuring Peer-reviewed Medical Interventions Reach Autistic Patients

 The AKG is an Evolving Program

-We are also building a list of early adopters who want to subscribe to use the Gateway in its upcoming beta version and offer feedback on what the AKG offers to physicians, advocates, caregivers and parents of those with autism.
+We are building a list of early adopters who want to subscribe to use the Gateway in its upcoming pilot phase and offer feedback on what the AKG offers to physicians, advocates, caregivers and parents of those with autism.